 Due to this assumption, the assignee is under an obligation to assign back their entitlement of the HST Rebate to the builder.

-This way, the builder acquires most of the HST rebate from the government, and you do not need to offer any money (legal fees), in addition to your sale price.
+This way, the builder acquires most of the HST rebate from the government, and you do not need to offer any money, in addition to your sale price.

-This assignment of the HST payment tax incurs at the time of the final closing.
+This assignment of the HST payment tax is incurred at the time of the final closing.
 By assigning it, the purchase price of the condo remains, as stated in the Agreement of Purchase.

 Builder approval to accredit an assignment